dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 });
 ```

-*Note: if we were mapping over a regular array as you may sometimes want, remember that `entrySeq` only pertains to Immutable.js map objects, not regular JS objects/arrays.*
+*Note: `entrySeq` only pertains to Immutable.js map objects, not regular JS objects/arrays, so it wouldn't work in some other cases where we might be using just a simple array for instance.*

 ## Note Component